 - (1) Non-income producing securities. - (2) Fair-value investment.
-Represents fair value measured in good faith under procedures approved by the Board of Directors. - (3) Presented rate represents the Money Market Fund's average 7-day % yield as of June 30, 2021. - (4) Money Market Funds do not have a set maturity date. - (5) For zero coupon bonds, the rate presented is Yield as of June 30, 2021.
+Represents fair value measured in good faith under procedures approved by the Board of Directors. - (3) Presented rate represents the Money Market Fund's average 7-day % yield as of June 30, 2022. - (4) Money Market Funds do not have a set maturity date. - (5) For zero coupon bonds, the rate presented is Yield as of June 30, 2022. - (6) A portion of this security has been deposited into a separate Altaba U.S. Bank account in connection with the Fund's agreement with the IRS.